pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 ---

-Part 2 is about rendering a list of links to posts to the browser screen.
+Part 2, Welcome.
+In this part I will be rendering a list of links to posts to the browser screen.
 Although initially, you might be thinking - hey that's not very hard - bear in mind that I'm building a static site with no real backend, all this is decided at build (webpack) time.
 Such is the power of [Next.js](https://nextjs.org).

 ## Static Props (Pre-work)